 We set from Cambridge on Wednesday, March,18 in the late afternoon and after a full one-day journey (via London, Edinburgh, and Inverness) we came to Ullapool on Thursday, March 19, at 19:00.

 Thursday night was a nightmare for me.
 I was tossing and turning all night long and watching the most actual infrared weather images.
-It weren’t optimistic, because rainy fronts were coming towards Scotland one by one.
+It wasn’t optimistic, because rainy fronts were coming towards Scotland one by one.

 Friday’s dawn was really bad.
 I could hear passing downpours through the window.
 My girlfriend said: “If you had stayed in Cambridge you would make the observation, but here you will have nothing”.
-Despite of the fatal weather conditions I decided to leave our hotel quite early, around 7:00 and go ahead heading north-west.
+Despite the fatal weather conditions I decided to leave our hotel quite early, around 7:00, and go ahead heading north-west.

-– South east (Sequence A), towards the eclipsed Sun (Pic.15),
+– Southeast (Sequence A), towards the eclipsed Sun (Pic.15),

 – west (Sequence B) in order to capture the darkening sky before the maximum eclipse (Pic.16,17),

 – north northwest (NNW) (Sequence C), opposite to the crescent Sun, in order to chase the Moon’s shadow in the Earth’s atmosphere (Pic.18,19),